-The Company participates in the pension and other employee benefit plans of the Parent for the benefit of substantially all employees of the Company, which includes participation in the stock based awards of the Parent through the SunTrust Banks, Inc. 2009 Stock Plan (as amended and restated effective January 1, 2014), under which the Parent's Compensation Committee of the Board of Directors has the authority to grant stock options, restricted stock, and restricted stock units, of which some may have performance or other conditions, such as vesting tied to the Company's total shareholder return relative to a peer group, or vesting tied to the achievement of an absolute financial performance target.
+The Company participates in employee benefit plans of the Parent for the benefit of substantially all employees of the Company, which includes participation in the stock-based awards of the Parent through the SunTrust Banks, Inc. 2009 Stock Plan (as amended and restated effective January 1, 2014), under which the Parent's Compensation Committee of the Board of Directors has the authority to grant stock options, stock appreciation rights, restricted stock, phantom stock units, and restricted stock units, of which some may have performance or other conditions, such as vesting tied to the Parent's total shareholder return relative to a peer group, or vesting tied to the achievement of an absolute financial performance target.
 All incentive awards are subject to clawback provisions.

-Consistent with the Parent's decision to discontinue the issuance of stock options in 2014, no stock options were granted during the year ended December 31, 2016.
+Consistent with the Parent's decision to discontinue the issuance of stock options in 2014, no stock options were granted during the year ended December 31, 2017.
 In prior years, stock options were granted at an exercise price which was no less than the fair value of a share of SunTrust Banks, Inc. common stock on the grant date and were either tax-qualified incentive stock options or nonqualified stock options.
 Stock options typically vested pro-rata over three years and generally had a maximum contractual life of 10 years.
 Upon option exercise, shares are issued to employees from the Parent's treasury stock.

-Shares of restricted stock may be granted to employees and directors.
+Shares or units of restricted stock may be granted to employees and directors.
 Generally, grants to employees either cliff vest after three years or vest pro-rata annually over three years.
-Restricted stock grants may be subject to one or more criteria, including employment, performance, or other conditions as established by the Parent's Compensation Committee at the time of grant.
+Restricted stock and restricted stock units grants may be subject to one or more criteria, including employment, performance, or other conditions as established by the Parent's Compensation Committee at the time of grant.
 An employee or director has the right to vote the shares of restricted stock after grant unless, and until, they are forfeited.
-Compensation cost for restricted stock is equal to the fair value of the shares on the grant date of the award and is amortized to compensation expense over the vesting period.
+Compensation cost for restricted stock and restricted stock units is generally equal to the fair value of the shares on the grant date of the award and is amortized to compensation expense over the vesting period.
 Dividends are paid on awarded but unvested restricted stock.
-The Parent allocates restricted stock expense to the Company.
-The Company's restricted stock expense for 2016 was \$34.9 million, which is included in compensation and benefits expense in the accompanying statement of comprehensive income.
-At December 31, 2016, there was \$42.7 million of unrecognized stock-based compensation expense related to nonvested stock on the Parent's balance sheet that is allocable to the Company.
+The Parent accrues and reinvests dividends in equivalent shares of SunTrust common stock for unvested restricted stock unit award vests.
+The Parent allocates restricted stock units and phantom stock units expense to the Company.
+The Company's restricted stock unit and phantom stock unit expense for 2017 was \$45.8 million, which is included in compensation and benefits expense in the accompanying statement of comprehensive income.
+At December 31, 2017, there was \$36.8 million of unrecognized stock-based compensation expense related to nonvested restricted stock units and phantom stock units.

-The Company's expense related to the pension plan and other employee benefits was \$16.7 million in 2016, all of which is included in compensation and benefits expense in the accompanying statement of comprehensive income.
+The Company's expense related to the pension plan and other employee benefits was \$18.5 million in 2017, all of which is included in compensation and benefits expense in the accompanying statement of comprehensive income.